Spencer Steer Player Props: Reds vs. Mets

 Mets Pitching Rankings

-- The Mets have the 23rd-ranked team ERA among all league pitching staffs (4.82).
+- The Mets' 4.71 team ERA ranks 22nd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.